Post Summary: Beautiful hikes in Washington state and where to find them.

 It takes a lot of guts, passion, and determination to be the first at something amazing!

-Lately, we’ve been following Colin O’Brady’s quest to climb the United States’ 50 highest peaks in a world-record breaking 21 days.
+A while ago, we followed Colin O’Brady’s quest to climb the highest peak in each of the 50 states of the USA in a world-record breaking 21 days.
 He just finished on July 19th, 2018, and currently holds 3 world records!

 Berty and I were so inspired by his drive to get outside and push himself to the limits, so in turn, we were motivated to get outside and hike around our own state!